 Acidity: 6.6 g/L

-Palate: The palate is rich, full, and fleshy, with bright, juicy flavours of mulberry, blackberry and blood plum, and smooth, complexing touches of chocolate, mocha and spice.
-A balanced, even mouthfeel, with a lingering, mouthwatering finish, combines savoury notes of cedar with fine-grained tannins that seem to last forever.
+Palate: The palate is rich, full, and fleshy, with bright, juicy flavours of plum, mulberry and blackberry, and complexing hints of mocha and spice.
+A smooth, textural, balanced mouthfeel, with a lingering, mouthwatering finish, combines savoury notes of cedar with fine-grained tannins that seem to last forever.

 Food Match: Boundary Row Shiraz is a great match with grilled, pan-fried or roasted meats, and full-flavoured dishes.